muratkeremozcan/books/aws/Burning-Monk/Lambda-Best-Practices/README.md

 The Lambda Destinations feature takes this further by providing routing options for both successful and failed function invocations.
 This means you can specify different destinations for success (on-success destination) and failure scenarios (on-failure destination), thus making the error handling and event management more streamlined and effective.

 Destinations could be another Lambda function, an Amazon SNS topic, an Amazon SQS queue, or an Amazon EventBridge event bus.

+For failure events, prefer Lambda Destinations to DLQs.

+For success events, if it is a simple 1 hop, use Lambda Destinations over complex step functions.

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/3hutz57bkuqbl7i33u7e.png)